FoRTExperiment/fortedata/README.md

 **Updates**

+* `fd_leaf_spectrometry` now includes 2018 and 2020 data, as well as corrected leaf_id and tree_id data columns.
+Additionally, the original filename has been retained in the data set as id (2020-12-12)

 * `fd_canopy_structure()` now includes 2020 lidar-derived canopy structural trait data.
+(2020-12-09)

 * `fd_soil_respiration()` now includes 2020 soil CO_2_ efflux, soil temperature, and soil water content data.
+(2020-12-09)

 **Future Data Availability**

-* Leaf spectral data (see `fd_leaf_spectrometry`) for 2019 and 2020 are on deck.
+* Leaf spectral data (see `fd_leaf_spectrometry`) for 2019 are on deck.
 Currently, there are issues with matching tree identification field codes to the data set.

 * Light interception data (see `fd_ceptometer()`) for 2020 is being calibrated with the adjacent UMBS AmeriFlux tower PAR data (US-UMb tower ID).

-* 3-D lidar structural data has been held up further by Covid-19.
-Access to computing resrouces to process said data have been greatly encumbered.
+* 3-D lidar structural data has been held up further by COVID-19.
+Access to computing resources to process said data have been greatly encumbered.

 ### The FoRTE Team